saeidaau/RequestAnalyzer/README.md

 - Number of impressions

 In the `POST` functioon we just create a new thread in order to handle several (maybe millions of) requests.
 It is really helpful to make new thread and release the last one.

+The other important thing as mentioned before is the database.
+The reason why we use `sql server` is that it is compatible with `ASP.Net`.
+The DB file is available in `RequestAnalyzer/RequestAnalyzer_DB.sql`.

+Finally, we can talk about the scalability of the project.
+The web server can be distributed (run over several machines) and since the database will be the same, there is no problem with that.